-I also love telling stories outside the text box, having spent a few years as a TV fixer/researcher and then as a TV reporter on a daily national news program in Italy, connected the dots with data visualization projects and am currently working on a couple of podcast projects.
+I also love telling stories outside the text box!
+I spent a few years as a TV fixer/researcher and then as a TV reporter on a daily national news program in Italy, connected the dots with data visualization projects and am currently working on a couple of podcast projects.

 As part of the merry crew at Cult of Mac, I reported on all things Apple from Cupertino as well as through trips to China and Brazil.
 I also led a remote development team to launch a weekly iPad edition with original content and acted as editor.